 The Basecoat is the actual color you have ordered.
 Apply several thin coats of paint to build up the chip to the same depth as the surrounding surface.
 If the paint pen becomes dry, do not depress the tip on the vehicle!
 Depress the tip off the vehicle and wipe off the excess.
 Let it dry for ten to twenty minutes between coats.
 Let the paint dry thoroughly before applying the clearcoat.
 Usually if you let the paint dry overnight, it will be dry.
 However, in temperatures less than 70 degrees, it can take much longer.
-You can also use rubbing compound to smooth the basecoat before applying clearcoat as this will not scratch the surrounding area.
+You may sand the basecoat to remove imperfections by using 1000 grit wet and dry sandpaper and wet sand the area smooth using plenty of water.
+You can also use rubbing compound as it won't dull the surrounding finish.

 The basecoat should be dry to the touch before applying the clearcoat.
 Apply several thin coats of the clearcoat, drying for ten to twenty minutes between each coat.
 Be careful when applying clearcoat.
 You need to float it over the basecoat.
 Clearcoat acts like a solvent and any pressure applied will remove the basecoat.
 Let the area dry and use a good quality automotive rubbing compound to polish the area.
+You may sand the clearcoat to remove imperfections by using 1000 grit wet and dry sandpaper and wet sand the area smooth using plenty of water.
+You can also use rubbing compound as it won't dull the surrounding finish.
 You can let the clearcoat dry overnight but if the temperature is cold (less than 70 degrees F), it can take much longer.
 Make sure you use a clean soft cotton fabric such as a T-Shirt.
 Wait 30 days before applying automotive wax.
 Don't use a bath towel, wash cloth, etc.

 Using the Rubbing Compound